Hariss Harun: Personal life

 Hariss received his primary education at St. Michael's Primary School and secondary education at St. Gabriel's Secondary School.
 He graduated with a diploma in Sport & Wellness Management from Nanyang Polytechnic.

-Born to Singaporean Indian parents of Malayali Muslim origin, a logistics officer, Harun bin Habib Mohamed and a Housewife, Nisha binte Mohamed Yusoff.
+Born to Singaporean Indian parents of Malayali Muslim origin, a logistics officer, Harun bin Habib Mohamed and a housewife, Nisha binte Mohamed Yusoff.
 His father is his football advisor.
 He credits his father and uncle for starting his interest in football since the age of 6.

 On 9 March 2014, Hariss married his girlfriend Syahirah Mohamad in a function hall opposite Jalan Besar Stadium, home ground of LionsXII.
 They had been dating for over two years and were engaged in February 2013.

 Hariss is featured in eFootball Pro Evolution Soccer 2020 alongside his Singapore teammate Baihakki Khaizan.
 He will be the second Singaporean to be featured in a video game after Safuwan Baharudin.

+Hariss became a property agent at the end of September 2023.

+On 29 April 2025, Hariss become the vice-president of the currently elected Football Association of Singapore president Forrest Li, becoming the first active player to be part of the council.